-Back by popular demand.
-Our very own traditional Irish music expert, tour guide John McKiernan, takes us on another journey through his top 10 favourite Irish songs.
-If you plan on traveling to Ireland, or you just love a good Irish ballad, take note…
+Back by popular demand, our very own traditional Irish music expert and VagaGuide, John McKiernan, takes us on a journey through his top 10 favourite Irish songs.

 5. Whiskey in the Jar – Thin Lizzy